Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ## Getting a sample pod5 file

+We don't provide a sample pod5 file as they are normally pretty large and would bloat the repository unnecessarily, but we provide a script to download a sample pod5 file.
+To run it, you'll need to have the `boto3` package installed in your python environment and then just execute: `python launcher.py download_sample`.

-We don't provide a sample pod5 file as they are normally pretty large.
-Nevertheless, you can convert arbitrary fast5 file you have using either ONT's [pod5 package](https://pypi.org/project/pod5/) (recommended for batch tests but is not covered in this readme) or [ONT's online pod5 converter](https://pod5.nanoporetech.com/) (recommended for small or interactive tests).
+If you have fast5 files in which you want to compare our algorithm, you can convert arbitrary fast5 files using either ONT's [pod5 package](https://pypi.org/project/pod5/) (recommended for batch tests but is not covered in this readme) or [ONT's online pod5 converter](https://pod5.nanoporetech.com/) (recommended for small or interactive tests).

-If you don't have any pod5 files at your disposal, ONT provides an excellent data repository [here](https://labs.epi2me.io/category/data-releases/) ([landing page](https://labs.epi2me.io/dataindex/), [tutorial](https://labs.epi2me.io/tutorials/)).
+ONT also provides an excellent data repository [here](https://labs.epi2me.io/category/data-releases/) ([landing page](https://labs.epi2me.io/dataindex/), [tutorial](https://labs.epi2me.io/tutorials/)).

 ### An example